grongor/go-snmp-proxy/README.md

 - use HTTP authentication for your SNMP requests
 - encrypt "SNMP traffic" between the client and the server
 - bypass firewall
-- ...post your use-case via issue :-)
+- ...post your use-case via issue/PR :-)

 Only SNMP versions 1 and 2c are supported.
 If you want support for version 3, please, send a pull request.